maxProgrammer/parking-control/README.md

 ### It's a REST API responsible for controlling the parking spot of an apartment condominium.

+## Try clicking on the link below.
+<a href="https://maxprogrammer-parking-control.herokuapp.com/swagger-ui.html" target="_blank">ParkingSpot Controller</a>

 ## Fields of ParkingSpotModel are:
 + id
 + parkingSportNumber